 - Ask for a complete list of all work done with receipts for the job.

-- For all work done, make sure the seller used a licensed contractor.
+- For all work done, make sure the seller uses a licensed contractor.

-- Ensure the work on the home passed inspection and is up to code.
+- Ensure the work on the home passes inspection and is up to code.
 Request a copy of the certificate of occupancy.

 - Ask the seller for a current disclosure statement, as required by law.

 If the seller balks at these requests, it may be necessary to pass on the home.
-If issues come up during inspection, you may change your mind about the house, or you may negotiate for repairs or closing credits, depending on your agent’s advice.
+If issues arise during the inspection, you may change your mind about the house or negotiate for repairs or closing credits, depending on your agent's advice.

 Not all flipped homes are money pits.
-Prescott has many homes to offer, and some have been recently renovated, some are simply beautiful.
-But as a trusted real estate advisor, I like to be sure my clients don’t get burned!
+Prescott has many homes to offer, and some have been recently renovated; some are simply beautiful.
+But as a trusted real estate advisor, I like to be sure my clients don't get burned!
 Let me use my years of experience and help you look for your next home.
-Contact me today, (928) 308-9595.
+Contact us today at (928) 458-7865.